equinix/terraform-provider-equinix/docs/data-sources/equinix_ecx_l2_sellerprofile.md

 subcategory: "Fabric"
 ---

+# DEPRECATED RESOURCE

+End of Life will be June 30th, 2024.
+Use equinix_fabric_service_profile instead.

 # equinix_ecx_l2_sellerprofile (Data Source)

 Use this data source to get details of Equinix Fabric layer 2 seller profile with a given name